Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

   };

   const handleSubmit = (event) => {
-    //prevent page from refreshing on form submission event.preventDefault();
+    // prevent page from refreshing on form submission event.preventDefault();
-    //pass the search term to moviesearch prop, which is apps getMovie function props.moviesearch(formData.searchterm);
+    // pass the search term to the getMovie prop props.getMovie(formData.searchterm);
   };

   //The Component must return some JSX